This article first appeared in The Havok Journal on April 22, 2015. The topic is just as relevant today.

 We have already seen military leadership make corrections on Facebook and when those corrections were not adhered to, that individual took the comments to the correct authorities and raised the ante.
 Soldiers were punished, and the individual was publicly recognized, which made it worse.
 Was the right thing done the wrong way?
 It is hard to say that.

 The right thing was done, a correction was made and ignored and repercussions were handed out.
-The rest though, that is another story.
+The rest though is another story.

 Using social media, mob rule gains ground.
 Malcontents can find others to share in the misery.
 Fools can find other fools to expound on their ignorance.
 And because they are safe at home or on their phones they feel that they can say anything.
 Many might even forget that they are using their real names but just as many aren’t.
 They hide in the mass of comments, lurking, sniping, and feeling invulnerable since no one can see their face or directly call them accountable.
 Anyone who does make a correction is possibly making it worse.
 They give a target for the group.